seanwhs/Tutorials/NextJS/Greymatter-LMS/0-Introduction.md

 to imported Client chunk via React.lazy
 ```

 Notice the "Parallel Fetch A / Parallel Fetch B" split — this is the two-engine design made literal in code: one request goes to Sanity's CDN for content, another goes to Neon for the student's personal progress, and Next.js combines them into a single rendered page.
-This design is what lets Greymatter target **sub-100ms lesson rendering** by strictly segregating static assets, read-heavy structures, and transactional data [1].
+This design is what lets Greymatter target **sub-100ms lesson rendering** by strictly segregating static assets, read-heavy structures, and transactional data.

 **The Verification:** There's no code to run yet for Step 1 — it's a conceptual checkpoint.
 Before moving on, make sure you can answer these three questions out loud (or to a rubber duck):